Gold Coast Beaches are renowned for being some of the best beaches in the entire world and not to be missed during your visit to Australia!

 Most famous for its right-hand surf break, Currumbin Beach attracts surfers from far and near to experience a long-riding wave that breaks off the point in front of Currumbin Rock.

 If you are wanting to take a surf lesson during your visit to the Gold Coast then Currumbin Alley Surf School is the place to do it!
-Book a 1.5-hour surfing lesson from as little as $40 AUD and ride your very first wave.
-Suitable for people of all ages, sizes and ability levels.
+Book a 1.5-hour surfing lesson and ride your very first wave.
+Suitable for people of all ages, sizes, and ability levels.

 Glistening white sand at Currumbin Beach

-Next up on this Gold Coast Beaches guide is Kirra Beach.
+Next up on this list is Kirra Beach.
 Located just 15-minutes south of Currumbin Beach, you can drive the coastal road that runs parallel with the ocean and you can find plenty of parking spaces when you arrive in Kirra.

 Kirra Beach is widely known across the globe in the surfing community as one of the best surf breaks in Australia, and the entire world.
 Only occasionally does Kirra show its true potential, but when it does, you’ll be in for a show!